ifurusato/rp2040-i2c-slave/README.md

 and MicroPython on the RP2040 as the slave.
 It communicates over default I2C address `0x43`, though this is easily changed.

+There is a base class called Controller, and an example subclass of this as a fake motor controller called MotorController, used as a demonstration of how to handle sent command strings.

 The I2CSlave class in theory works with any RP2040 board.
-There are implementations here for three types of displays: a Neopixel (as used on the Adafruit ItsyBitsy RP2040 and others), a WS2812 RGB LED (as used on the Pimoroni Motor 2040), or the Raspberry Pi Pico's single green LED.
+This includes implementations for three types of displays: a Neopixel (as used on the Adafruit ItsyBitsy RP2040 and others), a WS2812 RGB LED (as used on the Pimoroni Motor 2040), or the Raspberry Pi Pico's single green LED.
+There is a single variable in main.py to select which is used.

 The I2C communications of this repository are largely based on and include two significantly modified files from the original work by Morike Traore as